 Whether or not a bondsman will ask for collateral for posting bail differs between cases, however, it is typical in the industry.
 Regarding the kind of collateral that is accepted, the list is just too long to mention everything.
 But if a bail bondsman thinks that an item has value, it could be acceptable as collateral.
 Below are just some examples:

 - Vehicles, boats, yachts

 - Bank accounts

-- TV, appliances and gadgets
+- TV, appliances or other electronics

-- Antiques and art collections
+- Antiques or art collections

 - Farm equipment

 And if available, you can also take advantage of payment options provided by a bondsman.